 So, how car dash symbols work?
 Well, as soon as something goes wrong in the car, one or the other feature gets activated on the dashboard.
 This activates the signal funnels through the electrical system, illuminating a hieroglyphic, which is then displayed on the dashboard to the driver.

-1. Engine Warning Light (ECU)
+1. Engine warning light (ECU)

 Well, the warning light looks like an ‘E’ that is sailing in the water.
 This dashboard warning light warns you to keep the engine cool.
-So, it appears when the engine has become too hot and it probably needs the instant attention.
+So, it appears when the engine has become too hot and it probably needs instant attention.
 Engine maintenance tips must, therefore, be followed from time to time for safe driving.

 - Things to do when temperature warning lights appear

 - Resetting check engine light?
 Here’s how to do it

 4. Seatbelt indicator